tacodevs/taskcollect/misc/info/impl.md

 - **DEBUG**: Used by developers to log diagnostic information which is often more verbose than other logging levels.
 End-users should not be exposed to debug statements.

 Logs are always printed to standard output.
 However, logging to a file can be optionally enabled in the `config.json` file by setting `useLogFile` to `true`.
 To account for the possibility of opening or writing to the log file resulting in an error, a fail-safe that stops logging to the file after a certain number of errors has been put in place.
 It is referred to as the `logFileFailLimit` and this is currently set to 20.

-## Error handling

-Error logging is another important aspect in ensuring the TaskCollect server runs smoothly and if an error were to occur, that it will be reported.
-The `errors` package adds new functionality to suit the needs of the project such as a custom error wrapper that has the ability to provide more context about where the error originated, what the error type is, and allow for better management of tracing errors.

-To prevent the need for two error library imports, Go's standard error library has been implemented right into our own library.